 However, most of us quickly learned that our business isn't going anywhere without marketing.
 When we do market our business, we are ultimately able to help more people.
 And we can ultimately make more money!

 Intuitively we know that marketing is a good thing to do, we just don’t want to do it.
-I find this truth to be universal for ALL entrepreneurs.
+I find this to be true for many entrepreneurs.
 The easiest and best way to turn marketing into a pleasant event is to create automated systems and processes, so the marketing happens even if you don’t feel like doing it.

 Let’s talk about creating marketing systems in a little more detail.
 Fundamentally, understanding this process is the key to generating more income and increasing the size of your business.